Add a Push source

 Push API URL

-Available only when you edit the source, the input contains the URL you must use to add and update an item in your source in the following format:
+This field, available only after source creation, contains the URL you must use to add and update an item in your source in the following format:

 Primay region URL